MatisLepik/poe-checklist/README.md

 # PoE Checklist

-This is the source code for [PoE Checklist](https://matislepik.github.io/poe-checklist/) - an interactive Path of Exile checklist for maps, passive quests, lab trials and pantheons.
+This is the source code for PoE Checklist - an interactive tool to help with Path of Exile gameplay.
+It's no longer maintained, so I've stopped hosting the website.

 Path of Exile is an ARPG game made by Grinding Gear Games, [check it out here](http://www.pathofexile.com/).